All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use BPC-157 while continuing to train?

 Many athletes report using BPC-157 while maintaining their training programs.
-However, if you are recovering from a significant injury, follow your physician's and physical therapist's guidance on activity levels.
-BPC-157 supports healing but does not make injured tissue immediately ready for full loading.
+But if you're recovering from a significant injury, follow your physician's and physical therapist's guidance on activity levels.
+BPC-157 supports healing but doesn't make injured tissue immediately ready for full loading.

 How does BPC-157 compare to other recovery methods like PRP?